kddubey/pretrain-on-test/analysis/README.md

     python run.py --num_test $NUM_TEST
     ```

+    Then ctrl+a + d to exit the `screen` session.
+You can `logout` and do something else
+    for the next few hours.
+To check the run's progress, SSH back in and then re-attach
+    with `screen -r`.

-13. Move the newly created netcdf files to a new dir:
+13. After the script is done, move the newly created netcdf files to a new dir:

     ```bash
     export TIMESTAMP=$(python -c 'from datetime import datetime; print(datetime.now().strftime("%Y%m%d%H%M%S"))')